Hotel Kaiserhof (Berlin)

 Hotel Kaiserhof was a luxury hotel in Wilhelmplatz, Berlin, Germany.
-It opened in October 1875.
-It was located next to the Reich Chancellery in what was at the time the city's "government quarter".
+It stood opposite the Reich Chancellery in what was then Berlin's government district.
+It opened in October 1875 and was destroyed by several Allied air raid bombings on 23 November 1943.

+History

-Berlin's first "grand hotel" it was the creation of the "Berlin Hotel AG" company, founded in 1872 and subsequently renamed "Berliner Hotelgesellschaft".
-The commission for the building went to the architects Hude & Hennicke.
-A few days after the opening ceremony in October 1875 the building was destroyed by fire.
+Berlin's first grand hotel was built by the company Berlin Hotel AG (later Berliner Hotelgesellschaft), founded in 1872.
+The Berlin architectural firm von der Hude & Hennicke carried out the commission from 1873 to 1875.
+Just a few days after the opening ceremony on 1 October, 1875, a major fire destroyed the building.
 It reopened in 1876.

 The Kaiserhof offered more than 260 rooms which were fitted out in a modern and luxurious manner.
 It was the first Berlin hotel in which every room had an electricity supply, its own bathroom and its own telephone.
-The hotel also featured steam heating, pneumatic elevators/lifts.
-The kitchens used gas cookers.
+All of the furnishings originally came from the Hotel Britannia and the Hotel Donau, in Vienna, which went bankrupt after the World's Fair in 1873.
+The hotel also featured steam heating and pneumatic elevators/lifts, and the kitchens used, for the time, state-of-the-art gas stoves.
 Electric power came from Berlin's second power station, recently built in Mauerstraße by Siemens & Halske.
+Attached to the hotel was a Romanesque café called Café Bauer, run by the Viennese restaurateur Mathias Bauer.
+The hotel also operated a so-called city kitchen, a catering service that delivered individual dishes as well as entire menus for larger parties away from home.

 British PM Benjamin Disraeli stayed here in 1878.
+Early scenes in the 1943 movie The Life and Death of Colonel Blimp took place in the Hotel Kaiserhof.

 Joseph Goebbels, Ernst Röhm, and other Nazi officials met in the Kaiserhof as Hitler was being sworn in as Chancellor.
 They were not aware if Hitler had indeed been appointed Chancellor until he had returned to the hotel to inform them.